 In addition to the Conceptual Site Plan, Preliminary Plan of Subdivision 4-16009 was approved on December 1, 2016, pursuant to Prince George's County Planning Board Resolution PGCPB No. 16-143.
 In conjunction with this application, an archeological study was performed for the areas proposed for development.
 Finally, Detailed Site Plan DSP-16045 was approved by the Planning Board on April 27, 2017.
-All of these approvals are still valid and in effect.
-However, the construction of the proposed rehabilitation facility did not move forward and the Applicant purchased the property.
+All of these approvals have now been superseded by more recent approvals which are described in greater detail below.